alttch/finac/README.md

 ### Passive accounts

 If account is passive, its assets are decremented from totals.
-To create passive account, use *passive* argument:
+To create passive account, *passive* argument must be used:

 ```python
 f.account_create('passive1', 'usd', passive=True)